Department of Classical and Modern Languages and Literatures

 About the Program

-This department supervises the following degree programs and certificates:
+This department supervises the following degree programs and certificate:

-- Bachelor of Arts in Russian Language and Area Studies
+Fields of Specialization:* Classics, French, German, Russian Language and Area Studies

 - Bachelor of Arts in Spanish